 | Spices as above | — |

-Build the filling as you would the classic — sauté aromatics, add flour and spices together, whisk in liquid, simmer until thick, stir in everything else.
-Top with prepared cornbread batter (a standard box mix works) and bake at 375°F for 25-30 minutes until the cornbread is cooked through and golden.
+Build the filling the same way you would for the classic — sauté your aromatics, stir the flour and spices in together, whisk in the liquid, let it simmer until thick, then fold in everything else.
+Top it with prepared cornbread batter (a standard box mix is fine here) and bake at 375°F for 25-30 minutes, until the cornbread cooks through and turns golden.

 Nutritional Information (Per Serving)